databrickslabs/delta-oms/README.md

 This scala project uses `sbt` as the build tool.
 Following are the high level building steps:

 - `git clone` the repo to a local directory
-- Execute `build/sbt clean compile` to compile the code
+- Execute `sbt clean compile test` to compile and test the code
-- Build the jar using `build/sbt clean compile assembly`
+- Build the jar using `sbt clean compile assembly`
 - Refer to the [build.sbt](./build.sbt) for library dependencies

 ## Deploying / Installing / Using the Project